-Provides an overview of bookkeeping tasks that can be performed via the computer program QuickBooks.
-Includes introductions to setup, managing revenue and expenses, payroll, bank reconciliation, budgets, financial statements, graphs, inventory, year-end procedures and file maintenance.
-Prerequisite: BT090 or BA051 or BA211, or consent of instructor.
-Class fee \$15.
+Introduces computerized accounting principles using QuickBooks, including setup, managing revenue and expenses, payroll, bank reconciliation, financial statements, inventory, and file maintenance.
+Prerequisite: BT090 or BA051 or BA211.
 F, W

-CA091A QuickBooks Part A -Computerized Bookkeeping 1 class hr/wk, 1 cr.
+CA091A QuickBooks Part A-Computerized Bookkeeping 1 class hr/wk, 1 cr.

 Provides an overview of bookkeeping tasks that can be performed via the computer program QuickBooks.
 Includes introductions to setup, managing revenue and expenses.
 Prerequisite: BT090 or BA051 or BA211, or consent of instructor.
-Class fee \$5.
-F, W
+Offered as needed.

-CA091B QuickBooks Part B -Computerized Bookkeeping 1 class hr/wk, 1 cr.
+CA091B QuickBooks Part B-Computerized Bookkeeping 1 class hr/wk, 1 cr.

 Provides an overview of bookkeeping tasks that can be performed via the computer program QuickBooks.
 Includes introductions to payroll, bank reconciliation and inventory.

 Prerequisite: BT090 or BA051 or BA211, or consent of instructor.
-Class fee \$5.
-F, W
+Offered as needed.

-CA091C QuickBooks Part C -Computerized Bookkeeping 1 class hr/wk, 1 cr.
+CA091C QuickBooks Part C-Computerized Bookkeeping

 Provides an overview of bookkeeping tasks that can be performed via the computer program QuickBooks.
-Includes introductions to budgets, financial statements, graphs, yearend procedures and file maintenance.
+Includes introductions to budgets, financial statements, graphs, year-end procedures and file maintenance.
 Prerequisite: BT090 or BA051 or BA211, or consent of instructor.
-Class fee \$5.
-F, W
+Offered as needed.